aflashyrhetoric/keyfigurator/README.md

 This back-end uses Laravel, via Sail.

-1. Start Docker Desktop after installing it from the website.
+1. (Optionally, if you don't have Docker installed) Start Docker Desktop after installing it from the website.
 2. Run `./vendor/bin/sail up` to spin up Laravel Sail.
-It does not use all of the associated images (such as Meilisearch), but they were left on and enabled for simplicity.
+   - Keyfigurator does not use all of the associated images (such as Meilisearch), but they were left on and enabled for simplicity.
+3. Ensure that you have an `.env` file with values. `cp .env.example .env` to get defaults.
+4. `php artisan key:generate` to generate the Laravel app key.
+5. `npm install` to install front-end dependencies.
+6. `npm run dev` to spin up Vite server.
+You must spin this up once to create the Vite manifest.

 ## Issues spinning up Laravel?